TranslatesGauss/Gauss/README.md

 Open source English translation of Gauss' complete works.
-So far, the translation is based entirely on google translate and my own knowledge of the mathematical content - I can't read Latin. <br>
+In progress.<br>

 The original Latin version, which is in the public domain, can be found <a href="https://gdz.sub.uni-goettingen.de/id/PPN235957348">here</a>. <br>

 To contribute, email TranslatesGauss@gmail.com.
 Contributors with Latin fluency and/or mathematical literacy are especially welcome.